openshift/enhancements/enhancements/baremetal/debuggability-of-baremetal-ipi-deployment.md

 ironic-conductor, or ironic-inspector fail.

-Failures on bootstrap services rarely result in any indication to the user that something went wrong other than that there was a timeout.
+Failures on bootstrap services rarely result in any indication to the user that something went wrong other than a timeout.

 The installer has a feature for log gathering on bootstrap failure that does not work on baremetal.
 This should be the first priority, but even